iamayur/iamayur/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on Credit Risk Scoring project.
+- 🌱 I have recently finished Graduate certificate in Data Science from WSU Sydney

 <!--
 **iamayur/iamayur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.